gardener/gardener/docs/operations/seed_settings.md

 ### Weeder

-The weeder helps to alleviate the delay where control plane components remain unavailable by finding the respective pods in `CrashLoopBackoff` status and restarting them once their dependants become ready and available again.
+The weeder helps to alleviate the delay where control plane components remain unavailable by finding the respective pods in `CrashLoopBackoff` status and restarting them once their dependents become ready and available again.
 For example, if `etcd` goes down then also `kube-apiserver` goes down (and into a `CrashLoopBackoff` state).
 If `etcd` comes up again then (without the `endpoint` controller) it might take some time until `kube-apiserver` gets restarted as well.

 :warning: `.spec.settings.dependencyWatchdog.endpoint.enabled` is deprecated and will be removed in a future version of Gardener.
 Use `.spec.settings.dependencyWatchdog.weeder.enabled` instead.